 Important Note: Attractions, Workshops and Demonstrations May Change According to Availability and Scheduling

-Day 1: Dublin Arrival, Dublin City Tour, The GPO Museum & The Constant Knitter
+Day 1: Dublin Arrival, Dublin City Tour, The GPO Museum & This is Knit Yarn Store

-Begin your knitting retreat with a transfer to your hotel (for arrivals prior to 11am).
-At 1pm enjoy an optional panoramic tour of the city where you will pass by all of the major sites.
-Stop at the GPO Witness History Museum; located in one of Dublin’s most famous buildings the museum tells the story of the 1916 Rising in Dublin through special effects, soundscapes and stories from real Irish people.
-Next stop is the Constant Knitter Yarn Shop which is one of Dublin’s best yarn stores and houses a nice selection of both Irish and European yarns and accessories.
-Return to your hotel where you will have time to relax or take a walk around Dublin City before your evening welcome dinner at the hotel.
-Overnight in Dublin, Dinner, Bed & Breakfast Included.
+Begin your knitting retreat with a transfer to your hotel (for arrivals prior to 10.30am).
+Next, visit the GPO Witness History Museum; located in one of Dublin’s most famous buildings, the museum tells the story of the 1916 Rising in Dublin through special effects, soundscapes and stories from real Irish people.
+Next stop is This is Knit, a family run yarn store that stocks high quality, natural fibre yarns.
+Return to your hotel where you will have time to relax before your evening welcome dinner at the hotel.
+Overnight Hyatt Centric Hotel, Dublin, Dinner Bed & Breakfast Basis

-Day 2: Travel to Donegal via Carrickmacross Lace & Omagh Folk Park
+Day 2: Travel to Donegal via Swallows Studio

 Day 3: Knitting Workshop with Edel MacBride – Spinning & Dyeing Demonstration with Markree Wool Craft